isc-projects/bind9/bin/named/named.rst

    When applicable, this option specifies the hardware to use for cryptographic operations, such as a secure key store used for signing.

-   When BIND is built with OpenSSL PKCS#11 support, this defaults to the string ``pkcs11``, which identifies an OpenSSL engine that can drive a cryptographic accelerator or hardware service module.
+   When BIND 9 is built with OpenSSL, this needs to be set to the OpenSSL engine identifier that drives the cryptographic accelerator or hardware service module (usually ``pkcs11``).
 When BIND is built with native PKCS#11 cryptography (``--enable-native-pkcs11``), it defaults to the path of the PKCS#11 provider library specified via ``--with-pkcs11``.